 Clues Found in Weird Paperwork

-Red flags began emerging the minute Mike Stille started paging through the paperwork that accompanied the Sea King engines.
+Bright red flags showed themselves the minute Mike Stille started paging through the paperwork that accompanied the Sea King engines.

 Due to the stringent safety issues involved, all major aircraft parts such as engines, fuel controls, and gear boxes, must be accompanied by logbooks detailing when the part was serviced, on what aircraft or aircrafts it has been installed, and when, and so on.

 Yet, for the first two of the six engines Stille just received, he noticed that the records for the fuel controls were completely missing.

 When he and his crew at Clayton International opened the canisters for the two engines, the reason for the missing paperwork became evident.
 In general, the engines looked fine, except when it came to the fuel controls, without which the aircraft can’t fly.

 Next, Stille turned his attention to the other four canisters.
 These should have contained the four engines he’d seen in February at Aero Bureau’s surplus lot.
 But back then, those canisters had sported identification plaques, which included the engines’ serial numbers, the date when they had last been overhauled, and a third date when they’d been “preserved”—meaning wiped down thoroughly with protective oil, and then sealed in their containers for safekeeping.

 In February, which was the last time Stille was physically at Aero Bureau’s Long Beach headquarters, he had sensed that something was about to go sideways with the returns.
 So, the ferociously detail-conscious Stille had photographed those ID plaques, which were basically pieces of paper wrapped in plastic.